blacklabelops-legacy/nginx/README.md

 If you want to pass requests to the Docker host, you need to connect the NGINX container directly to the host networking stack.

-Unfortunately, if your Docker host is running on a QNAP NAS, port 80 and 443 are already used by the embedded web server.
+Unfortunately, if your Docker host is running on a QNAP NAS, port 80 and 443 (as well as 8080 and 8081) are already used by the embedded web server.
 You can use custom ports in such a case.

 ~~~~
 $ docker run -d \